Fran Walsh

 Dame Frances Rosemary Walsh DNZM (born 10 January 1959) is a New Zealand screenwriter and film producer.

 The partner of filmmaker Peter Jackson, Walsh has contributed to all of their films since 1989: as co-writer since Meet the Feebles, and as producer since The Lord of the Rings Trilogy.
 She has won three Academy Awards for the final film of the trilogy, The Lord of the Rings: The Return of the King.

+Together, with her husband Peter Jackson, Walsh was named fifth richest on the 2025 NBR Rich List in New Zealand.
+Together their estimated net worth is $2.6 billion NZD.

 Early life

 Walsh was born into a family of Irish descent in Wellington, New Zealand.
 She attended Wellington Girls' College intent on becoming a fashion designer, but eventually became interested in music instead.
 Occasionally taking time off to perform in a punk band named The Wallsockets, she attended Victoria University of Wellington majoring in English literature and graduating in 1981.

 Career

 Walsh got her screen break writing material for New Zealand producer Grahame McLean on 1983 television film A Woman of Good Character (It's Lizzie to those Close).
 Later she wrote scripts for his TV show Worzel Gummidge Down Under.

 Walsh met Peter Jackson in the mid-1980s during the final stages of production on his low-budget movie Bad Taste, in which aliens serve humans as fast food.
 Walsh has collaborated with Jackson on the scripts of all his subsequent films, after joining the writing quartet on his next film, the dark comedy Meet the Feebles (1989).
 The couple then reteamed with writer Stephen Sinclair on the horror-comedy film that they had begun writing before Feebles, the zombie movie Braindead (retitled Dead Alive in the United States, 1992).

 Walsh and Jackson have not married (2015).
 They explored new ground with the drama Heavenly Creatures (1994).
 The film was Walsh's idea and was based on the friendship of the Parker-Hulme teenagers, who infamously later killed one of their mothers.
 The film earned the duo an Oscar nomination for the screenplay.
 Walsh gave birth to Billy in 1995 and Katie in 1996.
 Walsh and Jackson returned to a more familiar genre with Universal Studios horror-comedy The Frighteners (1996), their first film funded by an American studio.
 They were in talks with Universal to remake King Kong until 1998's Godzilla and Mighty Joe Young were first announced, and Universal decided against the film.
 Universal feared it would be thrown aside by the two higher budget movies.
 Wanting to try his hand at fantasy, Jackson turned to Miramax to make a film based on the works of writer J.R.R.
 Tolkien.
 In 1998, New Line Cinema provided the necessary financial backing to make a three-part adaptation of Tolkien's classic The Lord of the Rings.